thermalogic/SEES/README.md

 We will cover:

 * [Python](https://www.python.org/)
-* use [computational tools](https://www.scipy.org/) to model and understand data
-* apply abstraction and decomposition to solve the complex problems
 * a set of data structure and algorithmic
-* the software development paradigms and the good practices
+* the software development paradigms and good practices
 * build C/C++ applications with [GCC and Make](https://gcc.gnu.org/)
 * version control with [Git](https://git-scm.com/)
 * introduction to [Linux](https://www.ubuntu.com/)

-We emphasize breadth rather than depth on these topics.
-The goal is to provide you with a brief introduction to more essential topics of computer knowledge and keep pace with the latest developments in computer technology.

 [Practices](https://github.com/PySEE/Practices/) are the very important part of the course.